 I’ve been at this solo travel a while now – in fact, last week marked five years since I quit my job as a lawyer and set off on a one-year adventure that still hasn’t come to an end.

-And along with the highs of travelling solo, of which there have been many, I’m generally an anxious traveller and there are still times when I’m consumed by an overwhelming sense of loneliness.
+And along with the highs of travelling solo, of which there have been many, there are still times when I’m consumed by an overwhelming sense of loneliness.

 Yesterday was a perfect example: it was 9 p.m. in Montreal after a few days exploring Niagara Falls.
 I was wandering the streets looking for something to eat, yet I couldn’t make a decision because everywhere I looked there were couples, families and groups of friends.
 And then there was me.
 At that moment in time, I felt like the only person in the world who was on their own.
 And then the chatter in my head started: “loser”, “look at you, all alone because you have no friends”.